When I started blogging, my intention was NOT to make it my main income source.

 My blog didn’t become a trap, instead it became a freedom vehicle.

-Thanks to my blog and all the email subscribers it has brought to my world, I’m about to hit $2 million in sales of my own products.
+Thanks to my blog and all the email subscribers it has brought to my world, I hit $2 million in sales of my own products.

 None of this would have been possible if I didn’t realize that blogging, when combined with email marketing, creates one of the best freedom business models available online today.